 “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”

-The third result of God’s Word finding lodgment in our soul is a song in our heart.
+The third result of God’s Word finding lodgment in our soul is a song in our hearts.

 “in psalms and hymns and spiritual songs”

-It is great to learn truth but we must celebrate it as well.
-We celebrate it in worship of praise.
+It is great to learn the truth, but we must celebrate it as well.
+We celebrate it in the worship of praise.
 Truth and the celebration of truth are a great combination of praise.

 Two operating principles must guide Christian music: content and worship.

-“Psalms” has to do with content of Scriptural truth.
+“Psalms” has to do with the content of Scriptural truth.
 The New Testament uses “Psalms” 7 times.
-Four times of the book of Psalms and three times of the Psalms in general (I Cor.
+It is used four times of the book of Psalms and three times of the Psalms in general (1 Cor.
 14:26; Eph.
 5:19. and here).
 “Psalms” were probably the Psalms of the Old Testament.

 “Hymns” was originally a heathen word for a song for a god or hero after death.
 The New Testament confines the meaning to direct address of praise and glory to the living God.
 However, a Psalm might commemorate the mercies and blessing God bestows.
 A hymn was a song of praise of newly composed texts directed toward Christ.

 God presents in this passage considerable latitude in Christian music.
 The latitude is set forth in three categories.
-The first category is psalms that are praises addressed to God.
-The second category is hymns that contain testimony.
+The first category is psalms, which are praises addressed to God.
+The second category is hymns, that contain testimony.
 “Spiritual songs” is the third category.